Why mindfulness-based cognitive therapy?

 Who is the father of mindfulness?

-Thich Nhat Hanh, a Vietnamese peace activist and Buddhist monk is considered the father of mindfulness.
+Thich Nhat Hanh, a Vietnamese peace activist, and Buddhist monk is considered the father of mindfulness.
 He founded the Plum Village Tradition and spent most of his time in the Plum Village Monastery while traveling to different parts of the world to give talks and retreats.
-He taught that everyone could achieve peace of mind by finding happiness in every simple thing, such as eating an orange or sipping the tea.
-He also integrated different teachings such as the Mahayana Buddhist Traditions and Early Buddhism.
+He taught that everyone could achieve peace of mind by finding happiness in every simple thing, such as eating an orange or sipping tea.

 What are the 3 positive effects of mindfulness?